dclelland/3LED/README.md

 - Initial menu configuration
     - Will need multiple request resolution
+    - Just run on startup at first (and when addresses are mutated), but then...
     - Look into NSMenuDelegate and that special run loop thing
     - Request resolution will need timeouts
     - Should show blanked out 'Light is offline' menu instead of 'Set color...' etc